 The Joan Oates Institute

-For twenty years PIA has held a summer institute for regional educators.
+For twenty-one years PIA has held a summer institute for regional educators.
 In 2011, the institute was endowed by our founder Joan Olmsted Oates, and became the Joan Oates Institute.

 Since 1994, when Partners in the Arts was founded, its mission has always been to provide training and resources in arts integration for PreK-12 educators.
 Arts integration is defined in PIA's original arts-in-education plan as teaching all curricular content through the arts.
 PIA serves educators looking to transform the way they teach, by engaging and empowering them to use their passions in the classroom, and to model learning practices for their students.